-Eucalyptus smells great, and the oil is often added to bath water and bath products because it is antiseptic and rejuvenating.
+Eucalyptus smells great, and the oil is often added to bathwater and bath products because it is antiseptic and rejuvenating.
 The smell of eucalyptus alone is what provides most of the benefits, but it can also be eaten and applied topically.
-Aromatherapy, then, frequently features eucalyptus.
+Aromatherapy, therefore, frequently features eucalyptus.

 There are a lot of ways to use eucalyptus oil, but some of them aren't very well known, which is why it is necessary to do your research before you try something new.
-It can help with endometriosis, breakouts, hay fever and even herpes.
-More people than ever before are using eucalyptus in conjunction with aromatherapy, in part because it works in harmony with other essential oils, like cedarwood, lavender, rosemary, and thyme.
+It can help with endometriosis, breakouts, hay fever, and even herpes.
+More people than ever before are using eucalyptus in conjunction with aromatherapy because, in part, it works in harmony with other essential oils, like cedarwood, lavender, rosemary, and thyme.

 It Helps With Injuries

 As was mentioned earlier, eucalyptus oil is both antiseptic and antimicrobial.
 Therefore, it comes in handy with scrapes, sores, scratches, cuts, burns, and other injuries.
 You can also create a salve with it and use it to soothe bug bites.

 It prevents infection, which means that the healing process goes more smoothly.
 It even comes in handy with your pets!
 Just use it in the same way that you would use it on yourself.
 Avoid the eyes and any open wounds.